-The Marginal Syllabus convenes conversations with educators about issues of equity in teaching, learning, and education.
-Throughout the 2016-17 academic school year, The Marginal Syllabus will foster a participatory and open experiment in professional development for educators in elementary, secondary, and higher education to join critical conversations about education in/equity.
+The Marginal Syllabus convenes and sustains conversations with educators about issues of equity in teaching, learning, and education.
+Through author and organizational partnerships, and by using the web annotation platform Hypothesis, the Marginal Syllabus fosters a participatory and open experiment in professional learning for educators eager to join critical conversations about equity and education.

 The Marginal Syllabus embraces an intentional political and technical double-entendre; we partner with authors whose writing may be considered marginal – or contrary – to dominant education narratives, and our online conversations occur in the margins of texts using web annotation.

 News and Updates

 October 20, 2017: Contribute to the Marginal Syllabus by celebrating the National Day on Writing!
 The Marginal Syllabus is: